 This is a two-kiln structure typical of those that dotted the region in the 1800s and early 1900s.
 The collapse of the north kiln allows inspection of the inner crucible-like shape.
-In operation, the kiln was filled with alternating layers of wood and limestone or dolomite.
-This was lighted and allowed to burn freely for a brief time before being covered at the top by dirt and ash and the flow of air-restricted by dirt piled around the bottom inlet.
+In operation, the furnace was filled with alternating layers of wood and limestone or dolomite.
+Once light, it was allowed to burn freely for a brief period before being covered at the top by dirt and ash.
+The flow of air was restricted by the dirt piled around the bottom inlet.

-For about a week, this burn was watched constantly to allow just enough gas from the limestone and the combustion to escape while the intense heat was maintained inside the kiln.
+For about a week, this burn was watched to allow just enough gas from the limestone to escape while the intense heat was maintained inside the kiln.

-After about a week, all the wood was burned and all the carbon dioxide was driven out of the limestone to leave the rocks as quicklime, a white powdery form of calcium oxide.
+After about a week, once all the wood was burned and the carbon dioxide driven out of the limestone, all that remained was quicklime—a white powdery form of calcium oxide.

 This was dug out the opening at the bottom to be mixed with water, sand, and rock to